annanay25/annanay25.github.io/_posts/2024-02-16-navigating-development-in-a-hyper-growth-startup-pt-2.md

 _My hackathon that inspired Tempo's Columnar Backend_.

 After months of research and experimentation, Apache Parquet was adapted as the official storage format for Tempo, and powered TraceQL - the query language for traces.
+There are lots of such examples of internal hackathon projects turning into full blown products within a year or two at Grafana.
+Some of these include [Adaptive Metrics](https://grafana.com/blog/2023/05/09/adaptive-metrics-grafana-cloud-announcement/) and the [collaboration between k6 & Tempo](https://grafana.com/blog/2022/11/03/how-to-correlate-performance-testing-and-distributed-tracing-to-proactively-improve-reliability/).

 ### Virtual and Regional Offsites
 Meet with a set cadence, this could be once a quarter or twice a year, and a mix of virtual and in-person offsites; but take the time and get together to celebrate wins, challenges, hardships, and strengthen relationship between team members.